MBA vs Organization Leadership

 But even if you're sold on the idea of moving your professional life forward by going ahead with school, determining the precise degree path you want to pursue can be a bit more difficult.
 This is particularly true in the business world.
 Two graduate-level options you commonly see in this realm are a Master of Business Administration (MBA) degree and a Master of Arts in Organizational Leadership (MAOL).

-So, how can you make a decision when weighing MBA versus organizational leadership for your degree?
-Join us as we explore each of these paths in greater depth.
+So, how can you make a decision when weighing MBA versus MAOL for your degree?
+Join us as we explore each of these paths in greater depth and check out the infographic provided for an overview of what we discuss.

 There are many different ways to advance in the business world — some more effective than others.
 As you map out the next phase of your professional journey, you may be wondering whether earning a master's degree will actually be worth the investment.